Bag: History

-Bags have been attested for thousands of years and have been used by both men and women.
-Bags have been prevalent as far back as ancient Egypt.
+Bags have been attested for thousands of years, and bags have also been used by men, women, and children of all ages.
+Bags have been prevalent as far back as Ancient Egypt.
 Many hieroglyphs depict males with bags tied around their waists.
-The Bible mentions pouches, especially with regard to Judas Iscariot carrying one around, holding his personal items.
-In the 14th century, wary of pickpockets and thieves, many people used drawstring bags, in which to carry their money.
-These bags were attached to "girdles" via a long cord fastened to the waist.
+Bags encasing cosmetic sticks from the Bronze Age, around 2000 BCE, have been excavated in the Xiaohe Cemetery in China.
+The Bible mentions pouches, especially with regard to Judas Iscariot carrying one around, holding his personal items, in the first century.
+In the 14th century, wary of pickpockets and thieves, many people used drawstring bags to carry their money.
+These bags were attached to girdles via a long cord fastened to the waist.

 The Australian dillybag is a traditional Australian Aboriginal bag generally woven from plant fibres.
 Dillybags were and are mainly designed and used by women to gather and transport food, and are most commonly found in the northern parts of Australia.

+Although paper had been used for wrapping and padding in Ancient China since the 2nd century BC, the first use of paper bags in China (for preserving the flavor of tea) came during the later Tang dynasty (618–907 AD).

-Women also wore more ornate drawstring bags, typically called hamondeys or tasques, to display their social status.
+In medieval Europe, women also wore more ornate drawstring bags, typically called hamondeys or tasques, to display their social status.
 The 14th-century handbags evolved into wedding gifts from groom to bride.
 These medieval pouches were embroidered, often with depictions of love stories or songs.
 Eventually, these pouches evolved into what were known as a chaneries, which were used for gaming or food for falcons.
 During the Renaissance, Elizabethan England's fashions were more ornate than ever before.
-Women's wore their pouches underneath the vast array of petticoats and men wore leather pockets or bagges inside their breeches.
+Women wore their pouches underneath the vast array of petticoats and men wore leather pockets or bagges inside their breeches.
 Aristocrats began carrying swete bagges filled with sweet-smelling material to make up for poor hygiene.

+Indigenous tribes in what would become the United States and Canada made the parfleche, a bag or container made of buffalo rawhide and decorated with pigments.
+The use of this bag was to hold objects, whether that was when they were migrating to another place or they were established in a certain area.
+The parfleche is made by Indigenous women as an art of expression and symbolism.
+The symbols engage with Indigenous perspectives from different tribes.